Alkiyogoma/Alkiyogoma/README.md

 # Hi!
 I am Albogast Kiyogoma 👋

-I'm a software developer from Tanzania, currently living in Dar es salaam.
+I'm a software developer from Tanzania, based in Dar es salaam.

 I have 6 years of professional experience working for companies and have exposure to various dev tools in my career.
 Most of my experience lies in the full-stack development of web applications.